Vyral/robert-mack/_posts/2022-02-15-overcoming-low-inventory-in-our-hot-market.md

 {% include excerpt.html %}

-Are you afraid to sell your home because you don’t know where you’ll live after?
+Are you afraid to sell your home because you don’t know where you’ll live afterward?
 You aren’t alone.
 This market is challenging in a lot of ways, but the biggest hurdle is our low inventory.
 This is great news when you sell your home, but it makes buying much more stressful.
 How can you overcome this challenge and take advantage of our fantastic market?
 Today I want to give you some options.&nbsp;

 **You can watch my full explanation in the video above, or you can skip to each topic using the timestamps provided:**